cph-pc56-Projects/JavaScript_Period-1/Period_1/README.md

 }) // ES5
 ```
 Webpack is a js static module bundler.
 Webpack takes modules with dependencies and generates static assets representing those modules.
+### Explain the purpose of “use strict” and also Linters, exemplified with ESLint
+"use strict"; defines that JavaScript code should be executed in "strict mode".
+With this mode on, one cannot use undeclared variables.
+It allows to write 'secure' code.
+Secure mode doesn't allow bad syntax.
+Like ``` (4 + 5) ```.
+If you mistype a global variable it will throw an error.
+Linters are a tool for examining the quiality of the code and warning for bugs or syntax error.